nkissick-del/winet2/README.md

 Bridge Sungrow Winet/Winet‑S/Winet‑S2 gateways to Home Assistant using MQTT Discovery.

+For detailed troubleshooting notes and register history see [DIAGNOSTICS.md](DIAGNOSTICS.md).

 - **What it is**: A Node.js/TypeScript service that connects to Winet devices over WebSocket, polls live metrics, and publishes HA‑compatible MQTT topics.
 - **Why**: Auto‑create sensors in Home Assistant without cloud dependencies.
 - **How**: WebSocket to Winet → parse/normalize → MQTT publish (config + state).